coltoncs/react-gatsby-bulma-netlify/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 * Utilize full Microsoft Office Suite for tools such as content management, smart spreadsheets, and more.
 * Work with Adobe Creative Cloud on wide range of programs for tasks such as image manipulation, color grading, vector manipulation, video effects and editing, UI & UX development, audio mixing & mastering, and more.
-* Experience with multiple IDEs such as Eclipse & Visual Studio, as well as Visual Studio Code.

-If you'd like to learn more about what I can do, feel free to read through my [services page](https://coltonsweeney.netlify.com/products).
+If you'd like to learn more about what I can do, feel free to read through my [portfolio page](https://coltonsweeney.netlify.com/products).